 Corporate Governance Committee Charter

-Board the director nominees to stand for election at the annual meeting of stockholders and to fill vacancies on the Board; (3) developing
+the director nominees to stand for election at the annual meeting of stockholders and to fill vacancies on the Board; (3) developing and implementing

-and implementing the Corporate Governance Principles applicable to the Company; (4) making recommendations to the Board with respect to
+the Corporate Governance Principles applicable to the Company; (4) making recommendations to the Board with respect to non-management director

 The Committee shall consist of a number of directors fixed from time to time by the Board, not less than two.
-The members of the Committee
+All members of the Committee

 shall meet the independence requirements of the New York Stock Exchange.